-When using this algorithm, you provide a CorrelatedClock object to it, whose parent is the clock given to the :class:~dvbcss.protocol.client.wc.WallClockClient.

-This algorithm controls the CorrelatedClock object by settings its correlation property to (0,offset) where offset is provided by the predictor.
+Changed in version 0.4: When using this algorithm, you provide a CorrelatedClock object to it, whose parent is the clock given to the WallClockClient.
+This algorithm controls the CorrelatedClock object by settings its correlation property to that returned by the predictor.
 The parent of this clock is the clock used by the WallClockClient in generating the measurement candidates.
-So the job of the predictor is always to estimate the current absolute offset between that clock and the wall clock of the server.
+So the job of the predictor is to determine the best correlation for modelling the relationship between that (parent) clock and the wall clock of the server.